flox/flox/cli/flox/doc/flox-activate.md

     e.g. `owner1/foo owner2/bar local_env`.

 `$FLOX_ENV_CACHE`
-:   A directory for storing transient files used by an environment's hook.
+:   `activate` sets this variable to a directory that can be used by an
+    environment's hook to store transient files.
     These files will persist for environments used locally, but they will not be pushed,
     and they will not persist when using a remote environment with `-r`.

 `$FLOX_ENV_PROJECT`
-:   Points to the project using the flox environment.
+:   `activate` sets this variable to the directory of the project using the flox
+    environment.
     For environments stored locally, this is the directory containing the environment.
     When running `flox activate -r`, this is set to the current working